AlexsLemonade/refinebio-web/README.md

 # refine.bio Web

-This is a [refine.bio](https://github.com/AlexsLemonade/refinebio) web application that enables users to search, build, and download custom datasets for their needs including gene expression matrices and sample metadata.
+This is a web application for [refine.bio](https://github.com/AlexsLemonade/refinebio) that enables users to search, build, and download custom datasets for their needs including gene expression matrices and sample metadata.

 <details>